windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/config.md

     # Cache time (minutes)
     time: 15

+crypt:
+    # The Crypt cipher method.
+    # Support ciphers: blowfish (bf) / aes-256 (aes) / 3des / php_aes / sodium
+    cipher: blowfish

+    # The hashing algorithm
+    # Support algorithms: blowfish (bf) / md5 / sha256 / sha512 / argon2 / scrypt
+    hash_algo: blowfish

+    # The hashing cost depends on different algorithms.
+Keep default if you don't know how to use it.
+    hash_cost: ~

+asset:
+    # The asset folder in public root, default is `asset`
+    folder: asset

+    # The full asset uri, default is NULL.
+If you set this uri, it will override `asset.folder`.
+    # This is useful if you want to put all asset files on cloud storage.
+    uri: ~

 language:
     # Language debug will mark untranslated string by `??` and stored orphan in Languages object.
     debug: false